 Automated workflows have solved these problems by streamlining and automating many publishing processes.
 Tasks that were once manual and time-consuming can now be automated, reducing the risk of errors and allowing more time for creative and strategic work.

-How Does an Automated Workflow Work?
+How Does a Publishing Automated Workflow Work?

 An automated workflow involves using software to manage and execute various tasks in a publishing workflow.